livewire/livewire/docs/upgrading.md

 Livewire 3 ships with [AlpineJS](https://alpinejs.dev) by default.

-If you manually include Alpine in your Livewire application, you will need to remove it so that Livewire's built-in version doesn't conflict.
+If you manually include Alpine in your Livewire application, you will need to remove it, so that Livewire's built-in version doesn't conflict.

 ### Including Alpine via a script tag